 ACM supports and develops these products and services with expert guidance from the Professional Development Committee, overseen by the ACM Practitioners Board.
 Central to these activities is promoting computing as a profession, including the technical, social, and ethical aspects of the practice.

-The ACM education activity has been reorganized into two entities: the Education Council and the Education Board.
+The ACM education activity has been reorganized into two entities: the Education Advisory Committee and the Education Board.
 The Board wields the final executive and decision-making power to facilitate the work of the Education Advisory Committee.
 The Advisory Committee is a task-force-based, networking-oriented environment whose aim is to promote ACM's educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the US government.